-COU RSE LEARNING OUTCOMES GRADUATE QUALITIES Ons successful completion of this course, you should be able to Completing these tasks successfully will contribute to you becoming 1 Identify and discuss the main elements, terms and perspectives on sociological studies of gender.
+COU RSE LEARNING OUTCOMES GRADUATE QUALITIES On s successful completion of this course, you should be able to Completing these tasks successfully will contribute to you becoming 1 Identify and discuss the main elements, terms and perspectives on sociological studies of gender and sexuality.
 Knowledgeable 2 Employ a gendered perspective to make sense of substantive social problems and evaluate the appropriateness of particular concepts and ideas for understanding a given social issue.
-Creative and critical thinker Empowered 3 Develop an advanced critical understanding of recent developments in gender theory (including feminism, 'new' feminisms and masculinity studies) and how they can contribute to transforming society in a more just and participatory direction.
-Creative and critical thinker
+Creative and critical thinker Empowered 3 Develop an advanced critical understanding of recent developments in gender theory (including queer theory, feminism etc) and how they can contribute to transforming society in a more just and participatory direction.
+Creative and critical thinker 4 Apply scholarly writing, research and referencing practices.
+Knowledgeable Empowered Ethical